Trade-offs Between Climate Change Adaptation and Urban Planning

 This urban form overlaps with the idea of polycentricity, which advocates multiple centres in the same metropolitan area to distribute population and economic activities rather than being concentrated in the main centre.

-This climate-smart approach in land use planning can minimise trade-offs and achieve a win-win solution for both mitigation and adaptation.
-Implementation of this approach should be done without much delay to obtain co-benefits (decrease in transportation emissions per capita, reduction of urban heat island (UHI), and coastal inundation resiliency).
-Delay could mean uncontrolled sprawl of urban areas which reduce land spaces available in the future and potential for other actions to be implemented.
+This climate-smart approach in land use planning can minimise trade-offs and achieve a win-win solution for mitigation and adaptation.
+This approach should be implemented without much delay to obtain co-benefits (decrease in transportation emissions per capita, reduction of urban heat island (UHI), and coastal inundation resiliency).

 Xu, L., Wang, X., Liu, J., et al. (2019, December).
 Identifying the trade-offs between climate change mitigation and adaptation in urban land use planning: An empirical study in a coastal city.
 Environment International.
 Volume 133, Part B. Retrieved from https://www.sciencedirect.com/science/article/pii/S0160412019313522